 Reduce Waste in 5 Steps

-When you watch Make-up videos on YouTube, there are lot of products to apply on your face: primer, foundation, concealer, powder, blush, bronzer, highlighter, eyeshadow, eyeliner, lipstick, mascara,... and with so many brushes and beauty blenders.
+When you watch Make-up videos on YouTube, there are many products to apply on your face: primer, foundation, concealer, powder, blush, bronzer, highlighter, eyeshadow, eyeliner, lipstick, mascara,... and with so many brushes and beauty blenders.
 Seriously, who has all these things?

-Disclaimer: This page contains affiliate links to products which are marked with an asterisk (*).
+Disclaimer: This page contains affiliate links to products that are marked with an asterisk (*).
 We may receive a commission for purchases made through these links.
 However, this does not impact our reviews and comparisons.
-We try our best to keep things fair and balanced, in order to help you make the best choice for you.
+We try our best to keep things fair and balanced, in order to help you make the best choice for yourself.

 || Buy Refills ||

 You can either change place the refill in the case or store it in a magnetic palette, really handy if you often travel.
 I honestly thought only brands making organic make-up would offer refills but surprisingly mainstream or luxury brands also offer this option.

 Elate cosmetics Elate cosmetics make gluten-free, cruelty-free, toxin-free and vegan products made in Canada Refills available: Pressed eye colour (19 shades), brow balm (3 shades), glow bronzer, pressed powder (7 shades), loose powder (3 shades), creme blush (7 shades), powder blush (6 shades), highlighter (5 shades), Where to buy: Elate store

 Estee Lauder The famous brand offers a few refills.
 Refills available: Brow pencil duo (2 shades), Lip pencil duo (4 shades), Perfecting pressed powder (small and large sizes).
 Where to buy: Estee Lauder, Arnotts, Brown Thomas, Boots.